coder/docs/guides/troubleshooting/inotify-watch-limits.md

 This DaemonSet will ensure that the corresponding pod runs on _every_ Linux node in the cluster.
-When new nodes join the cluster, such as during an autoscaling event, the DaemonsSet will ensure that the pod runs on the new node as well.
+When new nodes join the cluster, such as during an autoscaling event, the DaemonSet will ensure that the pod runs on the new node as well.

 You can delete the DaemonSet by running: